sri-n/System-Cleaner/README.md

-The System Manager is a modern looking cleaning tool for your pc.
+The System Cleaner is a modern looking cleaning tool for your pc.

 #What you can do